 [Company website]

 Leadshare groups, trade shows, expos, seminars, and networking events are all great places to meet leads and business partners.
-In these events, you can connect with a person with characteristics that fit your target market or have indicated a need for your product or service.
+At these events, you can connect with a person with characteristics that fit your target market or have indicated a need for your product or service.
 Use this introductory email example as a template to cite the event you met at in the opening line.

-Subject Line: Great Meeting You at [event name]
+Subject Line: Great Meeting You at [Event Name]

 Hi [lead first name],